raiden-network/raiden/docs/api_walkthrough.rst

 Registering a token
 --------------------
 In order to register a token only its address is needed.
-When a new token is registered a Channel Manager contract is deployed, which makes it quite an expensive thing to do in terms of gas usage ``TODO insert estimated gas price``.
+When a new token is registered a Channel Manager contract is deployed, which makes it quite an expensive thing to do in terms of gas usage (costs about 1.8 million gas).

 To register a token simply use the endpoint listed below::